telerik/xaml-docs/controls/radtreeview/getting-started/getting-started.md

 The controls from our suite support different themes.
 You can see how to apply a theme different than the default one in the [Setting a Theme (Using Implicit Styles)]({%slug styling-apperance-implicit-styles-overview%}) help article.

 >important Changing the theme using implicit styles will affect all controls that have styles defined in the merged resource dictionaries.
 This is applicable only for the controls in the scope in which the resources are merged.

-To change the theme you can follow the steps below:
+To change the theme, you can follow the steps below:
 * Choose between the themes and add reference to the corresponding theme assembly (ex: Telerik.Windows.Themes.Windows8.dll).
 You see the different themes applied in the Theming examples from our demos application.

-* Merge the ResourceDictionaries with the namespace required for the controls which you are using from the theme assembly.
-For RadTreeView you will need to merge the following resources:
+* Merge the ResourceDictionaries with the namespace required for the controls that you are using from the theme assembly.
+For __RadTreeView__, you will need to merge the following resources:
 	* __Telerik.Windows.Controls.xaml__
 	* __Telerik.Windows.Controls.Navigation.xaml__

-	*Example 8* demonstrates where you can merge the ResourceDictionaries so they are applied globaly for the entire application.
+	__Example 8__ demonstrates where you can merge the ResourceDictionaries so they are applied globally for the entire application.

 	#### __[XAML] Example 8: Merge the ResourceDictionaries__
 	{{region radtreeview-getting-started_08}}